vanten-s/vanten-s/README.md

 \> Studiying at a local school in Falun

-\> Currently not programming much but I often do server admin work
+\> Currently I'm not programming much but I often do server admin work

 ## Languages
 \> Pretty good in